advantys/workflowgen-docker/README.md

 # WorkflowGen for Docker
 This repository contains the Dockerfiles used for the WorkflowGen image.
 You can find the image and a quick documentation on [Docker Hub](https://hub.docker.com/r/advantys/workflowgen).
 This repository is designed for documentation purposes.
-It informs on how WorkflowGen in setup inside specific images and how it is configured at runtime.
+It provides information on how WorkflowGen is set up inside specific images and how it is configured at runtime.

 You can get started on the setup by visiting the Dockerfile for a specific version of WorkflowGen and get started on the configuration at runtime by visiting the